 We have made Bisquick Sausage Muffins before which are larger, about 1.5 times as large as each of these so the timing would be a bit longer.
 You would use silicone baking cups for this size but would also need to be wrapped in foil before cooking.
 Negative to this is you can only fit about 6 on the trivet.

-How to Cook Sausage Balls in a Pressure Cooker
+How Long to Steam Sausage Balls

-Close-up of stacked, golden-brown savory muffins with a cracked one on top, revealing a soft, textured interiorโ€”an inviting sight reminiscent of warm sausage balls fresh from the pressure cooker.
+Close-up of stacked, golden-brown savory muffins with a cracked one on top, revealing a soft, textured interior—an inviting sight reminiscent of warm sausage balls fresh from the pressure cooker.

 What can you use instead of Bisquick to make sausage balls?